Audio of Glen Rose ISD (Texas) School Board Meeting Re: Joelle Ogletree from Sept 24, 2007

 When this is over, every teacher in Texas will owe a debt of gratitude to Joelle Ogletree for stopping this insanity.
 I personally regard her as a hero, in the truest sense of the word, who has sacrificed on every level to confront institutional evil at its core.

 16 Nov 2007 @ 12:51:51 PM

 I absolutely agree with your comments about the school board's decision affirming that there's no distinction between an accusaion and a conviction.
 And that's just astonishing for anyone living in the United States to believe that, but even more so when it's positions of authority.
-Latest Blog Post by salon -Timeline of some interesting actions Trump and others took re: Russia Investigation
+Latest Blog Post by salon -Video- Former President Barack Obama on the State of our Democracy

 3 - Integrity*rules

 Just stopped by to see what has been happening?
 "Yes" Ms.Ogletree is a "Hero", that was well put!
 I have two daughters and if they measure up to even a portion of the strength and determination shown by the Ogletree family, that will be wonderful.